 - Water, as required to make the batter

 - Refined oil for deep frying

-- Take 1 small bowl of besan(gram flour) add a pinch of turmeric, salt to taste(add little black salt as well), half a teaspoon cumin & carom seeds, finely chopped chilly and coriander leaf.
-Make a thin batter by adding water as per requirement ( batter should not be very runny nor too thick).
+- Take 1 small bowl of besan(gram flour) add a pinch of turmeric, salt to taste(add little black salt as well), half a teaspoon each of cumin & carom seeds, finely chopped chilly, and coriander leaf.
+Make a thin batter by adding water as per requirement (the batter should not be very runny nor too thick).

 Heat a frying pan and add refined oil for deep frying the bread